Marker Interface in Java

 Syntax:

-Example: The below example shows the use of Remote Interface to demonstrate the phenomenon of Remote Method Invocation.
-Here an object is created and bound (using rebind() function) with a URL on the localhost server.
-This stub is accessed from another java file by using the lookup() function, and then using this stub the function named as checkEvenOdd() is invoked with the parameter as an integer variable.
+Example: The example below shows the use of Remote Interface to demonstrate the phenomenon of remote method invocation.
+Here, an object is created and bound (using the rebind() function) with a URL on the localhost server.
+This stub is accessed from another Java file by using the lookup() function.
+Then, using this stub, the function checkEvenOdd() is invoked with the parameter as an integer variable.

 Output(s): Terminal 1 (For Server)